brooksy4503/fumi/docs/DYNAMIC_FORMS_README.md

 ## API Integration

-The form system is designed to work seamlessly with your existing Fal API endpoints.
-The `onSubmit` callback receives model input in the format expected by the Fal API for the specific model type.
+The form system is designed to work seamlessly with your existing API endpoints.
+The `onSubmit` callback receives model input in the format expected by the API for the specific model type.

-Form field names are automatically converted to the snake_case format expected by most Fal models (e.g., `negativePrompt` → `negative_prompt`).
+Form field names are automatically converted to the snake_case format expected by most models (e.g., `negativePrompt` → `negative_prompt`).

 ## Best Practices